Generic name: rivastigmine transdermal (riv a STIG meen)

 How should I use rivastigmine transdermal?

-Apply the patch to a flat and hairless area of your chest, upper or lower back, or the outer part of your upper arm.
-Press the patch firmly into place for about 10 seconds to make sure it sticks.
+Apply the patch to clean, dry, and hairless skin.
+Do not use on broken or irritated skin.
+Press the patch firmly into place for about 30 seconds to make sure it sticks.
 You may leave the patch on while bathing, showering, or swimming.

 If a patch falls off, apply a new patch and wear it for the rest of the day.
 Change the patch at your usual time the next day.